vsajip/kscript/README.md

 Installation
 ------------

-To use `kscript` just Kotlin and Maven are required.
+To use `kscript` just Kotlin is required.
 To [install Kotlin](https://kotlinlang.org/docs/tutorials/command-line.html) we recommend [sdkman](http://sdkman.io/install):